-After the New York Times ran my surveillance sculpture piece, Wired hired me to contribute weekly postings to its website.
+After I moved to Los Angeles, New York Times ran my surveillance sculpture piece, Wired hired me to contribute weekly postings to its website.
 My roughly 500 stories for Wired included a Peter Jackson interview about "Hobbit" camera technology that earned a 2009 Mirror Award citation in the feature category.

 Reporting on the arts for the Los Angeles Times, I shared a byline with Pulitzer Prize winner Christopher Knight on a museum story about the de-accessioning of art works.